Experimental study

 1.3.
 Treatment applications

 To control insect herbivores, we will use Lambda-Cyhalotrhin (e.g. Karate Zeon, Syngenta), which is a broad spectrum, non-systemic insecticide frequently used in herbivore exclusion studies and with few non-target effects.
-It will be sprayed four times during the growing season.
-To control foliar fungi a combination of azoxystrobin and difenoconazole (azoxystrobin inhibits fungal mitochondrial respiration, Difenoconazole interrupts the synthesis of ergosterol, a fungal cell membrane component, e.g. a mix of Score Profi and Ortiva, Syngenta), will be spayed at the beginning of the growing season, and then every 4-6 weeks until the end of the growing season.
+To control foliar fungi a combination of azoxystrobin and difenoconazole (azoxystrobin inhibits fungal mitochondrial respiration, Difenoconazole interrupts the synthesis of ergosterol, a fungal cell membrane component, e.g. a mix of Score Profi and Ortiva, Syngenta), will be used.
+Both pesticides will be spayed at the beginning of the growing season, and then every 4-6 weeks until the end of the growing season.
 To control molluscs, molluscicide pellets based on ferric phosphate (e.g. Limax Ferro, Maag, or any other product based on ferric phosphate (e.g. Sluggo), sometimes also called iron phosphate) will be applied at the same times as the other pesticides.
 The number of applications will be larger in regions with a very long growing season, but this is appropriate given that the consumers are active for longer and that we want to ensure that they are effectively reduced in abundance.
 However, do check the local regulations in your area and make sure you do not apply pesticides more than is allowed.
 It might also be that in some countries some biocides are not approved.
 If this is the case, please contact us and we will discuss alternative products that can be used.
 Biocides may not wipe out infestation, but they do significantly reduce enemy attack on plants and are so far the only experimental approach to assess the importance of invertebrate herbivores and pathogens in natural plant communities.
 Check out our detailed protocol on pesticide application.

 1.4.
 Measurements per site – Baseline data (prior treatment application)